Olympics-Japan to ease state of emergency, focus on Games spectators

 Omi previously called on the government to better explain to the public how it expects to prevent infections while hosting the Games.

-Public broadcaster NHK said on Thursday that Omi and other health experts had compiled proposals for the Games.
-The proposals will state that banning live spectators will be the least risky way method, and that if spectators are to be allowed, there should be more restrictions than those applied to other large-scale events.
+Public broadcaster NHK said on Thursday that Omi and other health experts had compiled proposals for the Games, stating that banning live spectators will be the least risky approach.
+If spectators are to be allowed, the proposals say there should be more restrictions than those applied to other large-scale events, NHK reported.

+Chief Cabinet Secretary Katsunobu Kato declined to comment on the reported proposals.

+Omi will announce the proposal on Friday, according to Kyodo news agency.

 ((Yuka.Obayashi@thomsonreuters.com; +813-4563-2761;))